scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 });
 {% endhighlight %}

 Of course, your server may return different JSON so modify as appropriate.
-Now if you try logging in, you can use the Chrome developer tools under "resources" and "Local Storage" to see the data persisted from your server!
+Now if you try logging in, you can use the Chrome developer tools under "Resources" and "Local Storage" to see the data persisted from your server!

 # Sending token with headers
 It's straight-forward to send the token allow with any requests we make to the server now: